-- There are currently 3 types of investable entities: a global bonding token for the state maintainer nodes, CML tokens for each CML hosting node, and a TApp token for every TApp.
+- There are currently 2 types of investable entities: CML tokens for each CML hosting node and a TApp token for every TApp.
 You can see the three different types in the screenshot below.

 - Each of these tokens are issued on a bonding curve: as supply increases, so does the price.
 This implies that those who invest the earliest receive the best token price and have the most room for price appreciation.

 - Revenue for each of these entities goes directly to the bonding curve to mint more of each token which are distributed as dividends to current token holders:

 1. For individual CML token holders, dividends accrue when their node receives remote attestation rewards.

 2. For individual TApp token holders, dividends accrue when the TApp is used and there’s an injection of TEA into the TApp.